General Help for CDC WONDER

 The CDC WONDER home page is located on the world wide web at http://wonder.cdc.gov/.
 Specific pages and forms within WONDER are linked to from many other sites on the web.

 Most of CDC WONDER will work with most web browsers.
 To fully use CDC WONDER, however, you need a browser with Java Script enabled.
-WONDER works with Internet Explorer version 6 and above, and with the current version of Firefox (1.5 or above).
+WONDER works with Internet Explorer version 6 and above, and with the Firefox version 1.5 and above.

 CDC WONDER is a powerful tool for retrieving and analyzing public health data.
 Before using any data set, we urge you to review the detailed data set documentation to ensure that you have a thorough understanding of the nature and limitations of the data sets.
 If you have any questions regarding a CDC WONDER data set, please contact CDC WONDER Customer Support.